By Attila Zønn

 His gut imploded.
 His head burned.
 He wanted to punch her face across the room.

 He heard is baby boy crying in the playpen.

-His boy will grow up and they will be strangers.
+His boy will grow up and they’ll be strangers.

-Through his tears he saw her standing there impassive.
+Through his tears, he saw Crystal standing there impassive.

 I forgive you, he said.
 We can work it out.

 He tried to embrace her.
 She pushed him away.